The Association of the Oldest Inhabitants of D.C.

 On June 26, 2025, the final version of the MOA was signed by the Army Corps of Engineers and the DC Historic Preservation Office.
 While other stakeholders were involved in the drafting of the document, it was eventually determined their signatures were not required including: the National Park Service, the Association of the Oldest Inhabitants, and others.
 With the MOA in place, work continues to restore the historic Castle Building and the other two structures on the site.
 Visual inspection of some of the work in progress, shows the look of the final application of faux sandstone finishes.

-The AOI's initiate was successful in that it temporarily halted the demolition of unstable parts of the structure which were NOT approved until talks commenced to ensure that historic preservation guidelines were followed and that not only the Historic Buildings medallion would be reinstalled (the original allegedly lost or misplaced during rehabilitation) and that signage or a wayside would be included to explain the Montgomery Meigs-designed Washington Aqueduct system.
+The AOI's initiative was successful in that it temporarily halted the demolition of unstable parts of the structure which were NOT approved until talks commenced to ensure that historic preservation guidelines were followed and that not only the Historic Buildings medallion would be reinstalled (the original allegedly lost or misplaced during rehabilitation) and that signage or a wayside would be included to explain the Montgomery Meigs-designed Washington Aqueduct system.

-Included here are the official documents provided by the ACE and the AOI of DC's response(s) as of Oct.
-28, 2024.
+Included here are the official documents provided by the ACE and the AOI of DC's response(s) as of Dec.
+23, 2025.

 The ACE's Initial Outreach to Concerned Parties via Public Notice